Positive K: Solo career

 Later that year, Positive K was featured in a remix of the song "Come To Butt-head" with Beavis and Butt-head on the soundtrack album for the film The Beavis and Butt-head Experience.
 The song is hidden at the end of the album on the same track as "I Got You Babe," performed by Beavis and Butt-head with Cher.
 The same year, Positive K briefly appeared in the Robert De Niro film A Bronx Tale as an angry protester and was featured on WYBE's Old School Show, where he was awarded the No. 3 slot on the list of early hip hop pioneers.

 After touring extensively to promote The Skills Dat Pay Da Bills, Positive K focused his efforts on other interests.
 Island Records had wanted him to record a full album with Grand Puba, but only one song, "Back Together Again," was recorded and the track never saw release.
 Instead, he started a promotion company, handling record promotions for Def Jam Recordings and London Records, and booked acts in his Harlem studio.
 During this time, he also worked with Outkast, Rampage and Puff Daddy.
 Eventually he became fed up with the music business and took a short break from it.

 In late 1996, Positive K re-emerged and told Billboard Magazine that his sophomore album, due out in February 1997, would be named Straight to the Moon.
 He explained the album, like his debut, would be released on both his personal record label Creative Control as well as Island Records, and would feature guest appearances by Al Green and Harry Connick Jr. Its Teddy Riley-produced lead single "Black Cinderella" saw an independent label 1996 release on PosK Records but the full album never materialized.

-Positive K has continued to release music over the last 20+ years without duplicating his earlier success of "I Got a Man," earning him the status of one hit wonder.
-In 2007, he appeared on Nas' track "Where Are They Now ('90s Remix)."
+Positive K has continued to release music without duplicating his earlier success of "I Got a Man," earning him the status of one hit wonder.
+In 2007, he appeared on Nas's track "Where Are They Now ('90s Remix)."
 In 2008, a compilation album Back to the Old School was released under the EchoVista label.
 In 2015, Positive K teamed with Greg Nice on his song "Make It Happen" which led to a pairing that would result in a full-length album in 2017, preceded by its lead single was "Bring It."
 The pair refer to themselves individually as PK Dolla and N.I. and collectively as Gr8te Mindz, but the album is sold online under the artist name "Positive K and Greg Nice."